Thomas L. Kane: Utah territory and statehood

 In March 1850, in the midst of debate over establishing Utah Territory, Kane delivered an important lecture before the Philadelphia Historical Society.
 He described the religion of the Latter-day Saints, their conflicts with other settlers, and the desolation he witnessed during a visit to the recently abandoned Nauvoo, Illinois.
 He also described the Saints' westward trek.
 One thousand copies of the lecture, with associated notes and materials, were printed and distributed, primarily to members of Congress and influential men in the Executive Branch.
-The lecture was reprinted in several Mormon publications: the Frontier Guardian (August 7, 1850), and in the Millennial Star (April 15 to July 15, 1851) where it reached an even larger audience.
+The lecture was reprinted in several Mormon publications: the Frontier Guardian (August 7, 1850), and in the Millennial Star (April 15 to July 15, 1851), where it reached an even larger audience.
 Six months later, he defended Brigham Young in eastern newspapers.
 Kane was asked to provide recommendations and information about the Mormons to President Millard Fillmore.
 When Utah was granted a territorial government by Congress on September 9, 1850, Fillmore asked Kane to be the first governor.
 He declined and recommended Young.
 Throughout the 1850s, he promoted Utah statehood and defended the church's interests at every opportunity.

 Kane married his British-born cousin Elizabeth Dennistown (or Dennistoun) Wood on April 21, 1853.
 Elizabeth Wood Kane completed a medical degree from the Philadelphia Female Medical College in 1883, though she never practiced independently.
-Two of their sons, Evan and William (later known as Thomas L., Jr.), and their daughter Harriet, became physicians, while their older son Elisha became a civil engineer, and later an arctic explorer.
+Two of their sons, Evan and William (later known as Thomas L., Jr.), and their daughter Harriet, became physicians.

+The brother of General Kane, Elisha Kent Kane, was a civil engineer, and later an arctic explorer.

 After Thomas Kane died in 1883, his widow built the home Anoatok in Kane, Pennsylvania.

 In a work produced in 1902, historian William Alexander Linn, evidently believing that no non-Mormon would serve as an advocate for the group, asserted that Kane was a secret member of the LDS church and dated his baptism to his 1846 stay on the Missouri River.
 Kane, his family, and LDS Church leaders all stated that, despite his interest in Mormons and Mormon doctrine and practices, Kane never joined the LDS church.
-His wife's letters and journals indicate that, to her distress, her husband was unable to state unequivocally that he was a Christian.
+His wife Elizabeth Kane's letters and journals indicate that, to her distress, her husband was unable to state unequivocally that he was a Christian.
 Although he was raised Presbyterian, he never joined that or any church, nor practiced Presbyterianism as his wife did.